-The Federal Investigation Agency (FIA) prayed to an accountability court (AC) on Monday to cancel the bails granted to Leader of the Opposition in the National Assembly (NA) and Pakistan Muslim League-Nawaz (PML-N) President Shehbaz Sharif and his son Hamza Shehbaz, who is the leader of the opposition in the Punjab Assembly, in sugar scandal and money laundering cases, reported 24NewsHD TV channel.
+The Federal Investigation Agency (FIA) made a request to the accountability court Monday for quashing bails granted to Leader of Opposition in National Assembly Shehbaz Sharif and his son Hamza Shehbaz in the cases of sugar scam and money laundering, reported 24NewsHD TV channel.

 The report alleges that Shehbaz and Hamza had laundered Rs25 billion offshores; that they opened bank accounts in the names of Ramzan Sugar Mills’ 20 lowly paid employees, and laundered money through Hundi.

 It further says that since three people nominated in the case namely; Suleman Shehbaz, Tahir Naqvi and Malik Masood have already fled abroad, therefore it is feared that both Shehbaz and Hamza may also leave the country to avoid accountability.

 According to the report, transactions were made through suspicious accounts between 2008 and 2018.

 The FIA argues that probe into the cases could not be completed if both the suspects remain on bail.
 “Furthermore, they are not cooperating with the interrogators,” the report alleges.

 Peons, clerks and cashiers of Shehbaz Sharif family are also nominated in these corruption cases.